adamluckydo/ontology/3_Buddhism/Buddhism.md

 2. By maintaining awareness while Dependent Origination "shuts down" and "powers on" again, you witness the fabrication of phenomena in real time, thereby understanding their Emptiness.

-3. By understanding the Emptiness of all phenomena, you know that they are neither real nor not real, resulting in an ontology of The Middle Way.
+3. By understanding the Emptiness of all phenomena, you know that they are neither real nor not real, resulting in an "OS Update" of a new ontology: The Middle Way.

-4. Snakes are now hoses (see the last paragraph of [The Middle Way](#the-middle-way) for context).
+4. Snakes are now a bit more hose-like (see the last paragraph of [The Middle Way](#the-middle-way) for context).
 Hooray!

 Sounds easy enough.
 Why don't you try it now?
 Go ahead, just cease all clinging.